Showing posts with label home alone. Show all posts

 "I know!"
 Pippa said.
 "They don't belong to us!
 I'm going to put them all back."
 She put the cap back on the bottle.

 "It isn't just that," Mariah said.
 "We shouldn't mess with things that don't belong to us, but some of these things could make a child very sick.
 Children should not take things from the medicine cabinet, and especially they shouldn't eat or drink any of it.
 Not only that, but this stuff is mouthwash.
 People rinse their mouths with it after they brush their teeth, and then they spit it out.
-You're not supposed to drink it!"
+They're not supposed to drink it!"

 "I didn't think about eating or drinking any of it," Pippa said.
 "Not even to pretend to!"